What is Famotidine Compounded?

-Famotidine Compounded is a non-prescription medication used in dogs and cats to reduce the amount of stomach acid being produced.
-Although Famotidine is not FDA-approved for use in veterinary medicine, it is a commonly accepted practice for veterinarians to prescribe this medication for dogs and cats.
+Famotidine Compounded is a prescription medication used in dogs to reduce the amount of stomach acid being produced.
+Although Famotidine is not FDA-approved for use in veterinary medicine, it is a commonly accepted practice for veterinarians to prescribe this medication for dogs.
 Compounding is beneficial in instances where a specific dosage is unavailable or in different forms to make it easier to dose your pet.
 Famotidine Compounded requires a prescription from your veterinarian.

 Famotidine blocks H-2 receptors from secreting gastric acids into the stomach.
 Blocking these receptors prevents ulcers from forming and also helps present ulcers time to heal.

 Famotidine should be used with caution in pets that are pregnant or pets with heart, kidney, or liver disease.

 - Please speak to your veterinarian for proper dosage instructions.

 Give this medication on an empty stomach.

 |All weights||The common dosage is 0.22 mg-0.44 mg per pound every 12-24 hours|